shreyas44/groot/website/docs/getting-started.md

 }
 ```

-Notice how we were able to accept arguments by having the first argument of the function with a struct type.
+Notice how we were able to accept arguments by having the type of first argument of the resolver as a struct.

 For a larger schema, you may think we would need to define a lot of fields and methods on the single `Query` type.
 While you would be right, we can avoid that by just [embedding structs](https://www.geeksforgeeks.org/composition-in-golangj/).
 You can find more info on embedding and composition in the [Composition](./composition) section.